Back2Sea

 To achieve this, Back2Sea quantifies form and function at the organismic scale using biomechanical experimentation, and combine this with data on macroevolutionary patterns of vertebral morphology across a wide variety of terrestrial, aquatic, and semiaquatic extant and fossil mammals.
 Analyses conducted in a broad phylogenetic and quantitative evolutionary context allow to address fundamental questions about the patterns and processes driving land-to-water transitions.

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101023931.
+This project is supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101023931.